-3.23 “Target temperature” means the temperature at which a pressurized hydrocarbon liquid is flashed, and is therefore the temperature of the first atmospheric separator or tank.
+3.22 “Target temperature” means the temperature at which a pressurized hydrocarbon liquid is flashed, and is therefore the temperature of the first atmospheric separator or tank.

-3.24 “Throughput” means the average volume of crude oil, condensate, or produced water expressed in units of barrels per day.
+3.23 “Throughput” means the average volume of crude oil, condensate, or produced water expressed in units of barrels per day.
+Throughput used for calculations shall be the annual average value for the calendar year prior to the year in which the flash test occurred, and shall be calculated using data from CalGEM certified reports.

 4. BIASES AND INTERFERENCES